alta3/linux-unattended-installation/readme.md

  ![Bootstrapping a cloud](https://static.alta3.com/images/cloud-bootstrap.png)

+## Rebuilding vs Building
+This entire approach is predicated on a desire to REBUILD the entire cloud in less than 20 minutes.
+This assumes that the cloud was initally built manually, using the core process bootstrap process which is already clearly documented.
+Once the core machines are built, we never what to go through that manual process again.
+The REBUILD process assumes that a USB key remains populated and dedicated to each machine.
+This ansible playbook which is included in this branch will build a bootstrap image customized to each machine, then dd the custom iso to each machine's USB.
+The next step will dd all zeros to the running hard drive, which renders the hard drive unbootable, then anisble reboots the machine and waits.
+The machine reboots and falls back to the USB as the only bootable drive, which starts the rebuild process, but this time the preseed is far more intellegent and morphs the embyonic machine into a working, secure, fully network connected, production ready machine the moment it is born.
+Ansible, still waiting, prounces on the reborn ssh-ready machine and polishes off the configuration to make each machine 100% ready.
+No further reboot is necessary.

 ## Rebuilding the cloud from bare metal
 The process to rebuild a small cloud (less that 40 nodes) from bare metal should be fast, reliable, and easy.
 Most solutions require complex infrastructure to already be in place to build a cloud.
 Let's take a different route.
-Lets assume that NOTHING is in place except Ethernet connectivity.
+Lets assume that we will rebuild with NOTHING in place except Ethernet connectivity and a custom USB key with prebuilt ISO.
 We think a bootstrap USB drive in every server should be all that is necessary to build a small cloud and then let ansible do its work.
 Rebuilding should be as easy as booting the USB and let it do its work.
 This means we need a solution that will work when there is no router, no DHCP, no beachhead, no compute nodes, nothing!
 Bootstrapping a cloud in this condition shoud be everyone's goal.
 Bootstrap order:
 1. bring up a router, dns, dhcp entirely from preseed
 2. bring up a beachhead server to cloud ansible playbooks and start building entirely from preseed.
 3. bring up the compute nodes